 I was in love with the place.
 The locals are so warm and friendly.
 I became friends with Cathe and she welcomed me into their house.
 I was able to enjoy Cantilan and the surrounding islands which to me are secret jewels of this little town.

 This town faces the Pacific Ocean and offers so much to an explorer.
-Although this was once the cradle town of Surigao it doesn’t have big businesses, high-rise buildings or malls like that of Dubai or Kuwait.
-Truth be told, some of its locals are already working in the Middle East, Europe and America; they find some cheap flights to Dubai or Riyadh for work.
+Although this was once the cradle town of Surigao it doesn’t have big businesses, high-rise buildings or malls like that of the beighboring Surigao City or Davao City.
 Good thing that most are still happy with the simple life- of farming rice and casting the nets for every day for sustenance.
-They are contented with rural living and just speak well of their families and friends who are working in Manila or Dubai or Abu Dhabi.
+They are contented with simple rural living.

 Anyway, here’s some photos and snippets of my journey in Cantilan.